 Marathon (26.2 miles), Half Marathon (13.1 miles), and 5K (3.1 miles) are offered on both New Year's Eve and New Year's Day.
-Read about How The Double Works so you can choose which races you want to do!
+The 5K happens start to finish before the half and full marathon so people can further "double up" by running two races each morning to earn more medals!

 We have a whole page devoted to course descriptions, pictures, maps, and elevation profiles!